wmaynard/guild-service/README.md

 ## Joining a Guild

 Sucessfully joining a guild forces players out of existing membership, if any.
-For Closed guilds, this happens on application approval.
+For Private guilds, this happens on application approval.

 * Open Guild: Player is added to the guild and chat immediately.
-* Closed Guild: Player is added to the guild as an applicant.
+* Private Guild: Player is added to the guild as an applicant.
 An officer must approve them before they become an official member.
-* Private Guild: Stubbed / not currently supported; will require an invitation to join a guild.
+* Invite Only Guild: Stubbed / not currently supported; will require an invitation to join a guild.

 Guild member cap is defined in Dynamic Config (`capacity`).
 The default value is 20.